In a combat, GURPS has us ask defenders this question: “The attack will hit you. What do you do?”

 5. The last-second defense option allows experienced fighters to watch and gauge the accuracy of incoming attacks.
 Anyone can choose to do this, actually, and then make a last-second defense if the attack proves accurate.
 But an untrained fighter, with his lousy defense scores, can scarcely afford any defense less than optimal (even when the difference is small in the case of melee attacks); his waiting seriously reduces his already-slim chances of saving his hide.
 He’s best off reacting instantly to any attack!

 The veteran fighter, on the other hand, can afford to pass up the benefit of immediate defense.
 She coolly gauges the attacks and doles out her defenses only when they’re needed.
 It makes for an interesting difference in combat styles.

 6. The last-second defense option also allows a distinction between dodging the “path” of gunfire, which GURPS lets everyone attempt, and dodging the bullet itself, for which there’s currently no option.
 If you’ve got a Matrix-style game with super defense scores, characters can now try to actually dodge bullets!

-7. The defense tweak creates the perfect way to game real combat precognition.
-Just apply GURPS’ current defense rules to precogs only.
-The result: Everyone in the party gets told, “The orcs start firing arrows.
+7. Going back to this article’s opening, the DECIDE tweak creates the perfect way to game real combat precognition.
+Just apply GURPS‘ current defense rules to precogs only.
+The result: Everyone in the party gets told “The orcs start firing arrows.
 What do you do?”
-But the precog is told, “Two arrows are coming for you . . . but . . .
+But the precog is told “Two arrows are coming for you . . . but . . .
 GM checks TH . . . both will miss you by a hair.
 What do you do?”
 And the precog can just stand there looking smug, if she likes.